Code-Institute-Submissions/Boomerang-Hunter-ms2/README.md

  * [Phaser Library](https://phaser.io/) was helpful in inspiring my project and had an abundance of physics simulators which were essential to the construction of this game.
  * One of [Phasers](https://phaser.io/tutorials/making-your-first-phaser-3-game) tutorials on building a platformer was incredibly helpful in creating base code for me to use.
  * [Piskel](https://www.piskelapp.com/) was used to create the kangaroo, boomerang and dynamite sprites as well as the background clouds, ground, walls and cacti.
- * I gained a lot of inspiration for this game from old-school platformers like Super Mario.
  * And special thanks to my mentor Spencer Bariball who showed me the Phaser library and was incredibly helpful every step of the way.